 “I always enjoyed working with my hands,” says Lawson.
-“When I was younger, I refurbished a lot of different cars, and I loved the challenge of making something work at its ultimate capacity.
+“When I was younger, I refurbished a lot of different cars, and I also loved the challenge of making something work at its ultimate capacity.
 It wasn’t just the labor part though.
 I liked the mental challenge just as much.”

 So, the logical path for Lawson to take would have been to find some way to make his passion for cars his livelihood, right?
 He didn’t go in that direction either.

 Sold on education and GFRC

 It happened that Lawson was friends with a successful concrete artisan who was planning to get out of concrete and concentrate more on building a high-end general contracting business.
 Lawson asked Chuck Price, the founder of Price Concrete, if he could mentor under him with an eye toward buying the business.

 Lawson bought the business in 2013 and then was on his way — well, kind of.

 “At first everything we were doing was wet cast,” says Lawson.
 “It turned out to be harder than I thought.
 Our products broke a lot when we pulled the forms or tried to move them.
 It was frustrating.
 I asked Price for help, but he was too busy with his new business.”

 Price suggested that Lawson investigate attending some training classes at The Concrete Countertop Institute owned by Jeff Girard.
 Lawson took the advice and attended the institute.
 He really hasn’t looked back since.